 This means you are able to send either an analog stereo audio signal or a digital stereo audio signal to either an analog audio system or a digital audio system maximizing the capability.

 Depending on your audio extractor, 5.1 or 7.1 channel surround sound signal is extracted from your HDMI cable and put through the optical S/PDIF jack.
-This signal is best when used in conjunction with modern audio systems that allow for Dolby digital surround sound.
+This signal is best when used in conjunction with modern audio systems that allow for Dolby digital surround sound experience.
+The soundbar speakers are positioned left, right, and center to give you the surround sound.

 One thing to note is that an audio signal that matches the audio mode is also sent through the HDMI output port.
 This means that advanced surround sound and uncompressed audio cannot be sent through the HDMI output port.